Nullity and Loop Complementation for Delta-Matroids: Representable Delta-Matroids

+Recall that for a $W \times V$ matrix $A$, the \emph{column matroid} $N = (V,B)$ of $A$ described by its bases is such that, for $X \subseteq V$, $X \in B$ iff the columns of $A$ belonging to $X$ form a basis of the column space of $A$.
+Matrix $A$ is said to \emph{represent} $N$.
+For matroids, this usual sense of representability coincides with representability in the \dmatroid sense, see 4.4 of \cite{bouchet1987}.
+Hence, every binary matroid is a binary \dmatroid.

-We now formulate the matroid version of the Strong Principal Minor Theorem \cite{Kodiyalam_Lam_Swan_2008} (the original result is more general, as it considers quasi-symmetric matrices over a division ring), see also \cite[Lemma~10]{MaxPivotsGraphs/Brijder09}.
-First note that for a $V \times V$ matrix $A$, the \emph{column matroid} $N = (V,B)$ of $A$ described by its bases is such that, for $X \subseteq V$, $X \in B$ iff the columns of $A$ belonging to $X$ form a basis of the column space of $A$. \begin{SPMT} \cite{Kodiyalam_Lam_Swan_2008} \em Let $A$ be a $V \times V$ symmetric or skew-symmetric matrix (over some field).
-Then $\max(\mathcal{M}_A)$ equals the column matroid of $A$ (described by its bases). \end{SPMT}
+We now formulate the matroid version of the strong principal minor theorem \cite{Kodiyalam_Lam_Swan_2008} (the original result is more general, as it considers quasi-symmetric matrices over a division ring), see also \cite[Lemma~10]{MaxPivotsGraphs/Brijder09}. \begin{Proposition}[Strong Principal Minor Theorem \cite{Kodiyalam_Lam_Swan_2008}] Let $A$ be a $V \times V$ symmetric or skew-symmetric matrix (over some field).
+Then $\max(\mathcal{M}_A)$ equals the column matroid of $A$ (described by its bases). \end{Proposition}